Education in Botswana

+In Botswana, the responsibilities for education fall under the Ministry of Child welfare and Basic Education and the Ministry of Higher Education; which oversees basic, secondary, and tertiary education, as well as vocational and skills training.
+The ministry's functions include policy formation and implementation, curriculum development, teacher training, and the administration of schools across the country.

 The Private schools are generally free to determine their own curriculum and staffing policies, with voluntary accreditation available through independent regional accreditation authorities.
 About 87% of school-age children attend public schools, about 10% attend private schools while roughly 3% are home-schooled.

 Education is compulsory over an age range starting between five and eight and ending somewhere between ages sixteen and eighteen.
 This requirement can be satisfied in public schools, state-certified private schools, or an approved home school program.

 Secondary education in Botswana is neither free nor compulsory.
 In 2002, the gross primary enrollment rate was 103 percent, and the net primary enrollment rate was 81 percent.
 Gross and net enrollment ratios are based on the number of students formally registered in primary school and therefore do not necessarily reflect school attendance.
 Recent primary school attendance statistics are not available for Botswana.
 As of 2001, 86 percent of children who started primary school were likely to reach grade 5.
 In Botswana's education system, girls and boys have equal access to education.
 Girls are likely to drop out of secondary school due to pregnancy.